Next up in our “Ask Drone Girl” series is about getting started with drones. If you have a question for Drone Girl, contact her here.

 - Buy a cheap, toy drone.
 Never flown a drone before?
 Don’t just drop $1,000 on a quality drone.
 Buy a $30 drone to see how you like it.
 These drones can be hard to fly, but they’ll ensure you actually like flying.
 Mastering flying a cheap, toy drone, also ensures you’ll be a pro pilot by the time you get your fancy, advanced drone.
 You would way rather fly the $30 toy drone into the pool than your new DJI Mavic, right?
 Trust me, I’ve heard way too many stories of this happening.
 Here’s an excellent guide from UAV Coach explaining the basics of flying.

 2. Learn the rules.
 There are different rules depending on whether you intend to fly for hobby (you are simply flying to have fun) vs. for business (you are making money off your flying).
-The best site to get this information is on the Know Before You Fly site, which was created by AUVSI and the AMA in partnership with the Federal Aviation Administration.
+The best site to get this information is on the Know Before You Fly site, which is operated by Aloft (the company formerly known as Kittyhawk) in partnership with the Federal Aviation Administration.
 On this site, you’ll learn requirements about having to register your drone, the rules about where you can fly, and more.

 These include things like: